DAMEDIC/fhir-toolbox-go/README.md

 > Use of the FHIR trademark does not constitute endorsement of the contents of this repository by HL7®.

 This project provides a set of packages for working with the HL7® FHIR® standard in Go.
-You only need to implement some interfaces and get a REST implementation out-of-the box.
+You only need to implement some interfaces and get a REST implementation out-of-the-box.

 This includes model types and interfaces modeling capabilities that you can use to build custom FHIR® servers.
 A REST server and client are provided.